mpamurao/mpamurao.github.io/Mid-Mod2_ReactApp_Food/food_app/README.md

 The app works as intended with no known bugs when running via the virtual DOM.
 While the API contains a lot of info about dishes such as nutrients, I focused on providing basic details.
 Currently, there is a set number of results that are populated, whereas the total count in the database can be much larger.
 I'd like to be able to add a "next" button to show the next list of items.
 I'd also like to use more Material-UI to better enhance the web design.

 I need a better understanding of how to deploy a React App to Github Pages.
-I had to change the gh-pages branch to view the project on GH Pages.
+The GH Page URL is currently the main domain name for this project instead of githubpages.io/Mid-Mod2 and I'm unsure how to fix it.
+I also had to change the gh-pages branch to view the project on GH Pages.
 Since I'm using BrowserRouter and call a reload in the SearchBar, I receive a 404 error.
 I could restructure my code so my search state is in the main components instead of SearchBar, but I would need to think about how to not make the same search code repetitive.